Skullybutcher/Bharatbuilds/docs/judge-qa.md

 You check three things, and all three are computed, never asserted.
-The governance bundle (`GET /builds/{id}/governance-bundle`) packs reviews, approvals, guardrail evaluation, witnesses, patch, certificate, and audit into one artifact sealed with a sha256 over canonical bytes — and the endpoint refuses (409) builds with no human approval on record, so an unapproved candidate can never masquerade as governed.
+The governance bundle (`GET /builds/{id}/governance-bundle`) packs reviews, approvals, guardrail evaluation, witnesses, patch, certificate, and audit into one artifact sealed with a sha256 over canonical bytes, and the endpoint refuses (409) builds with no human approval on record, so an unapproved candidate can never masquerade as governed.
 The coverage endpoint (`GET /builds/{id}/coverage`) reports which affected nodes and rule fields at least one verified witness exercises, computed with the same localizer the impact engine uses.
-Both endpoints are read-only; neither can change the build they describe. (`services/api/actions.py`: `governance_bundle`, `coverage`)
+Both endpoints are read-only; neither can change the build they describe.
+And you do not have to trust our arithmetic: the seal is plain sha256 over canonical JSON, and `scripts/verify_bundle.py` recomputes it from the downloaded bundle with the standard library alone, no AWS, no our-code, no network.
+If we tampered with the evidence, the hashes would disagree. (`services/api/actions.py`: `governance_bundle`, `coverage`; `scripts/verify_bundle.py`)

 ## 12. What happens when reality disagrees with the model?

 A disagreeing trace can be nominated (`POST /builds/{id}/nominate-witness`), but nomination is a suggestion from reality, not a promotion.
-The endpoint first recomputes trace-compare and refuses (409) unless the trace actually disagrees with the stale procedure — the honesty gate, identical criteria.
+The endpoint first recomputes trace-compare and refuses (409) unless the trace actually disagrees with the stale procedure (the honesty gate, identical criteria).
 A nominated case then runs through `find_witnesses` plus the full regression validator exactly like pipeline-discovered witnesses; if the pipeline already covers it, the answer is `verified: false`, not a duplicate witness.
 Every nomination is audited with the reviewer's id. (`services/api/actions.py`:
 `nominate_witness`; `docs/traces.md`)

+And the loop does not end at activation. `GET /drift` replays recent runtime traces against the ACTIVE procedure's graph under the standing policy's rules and reports a disagreement rate with each drifted dimension named, evidence of model decay, not anecdotes.
+It resolves the most recent active procedure with zero parameters, is workspace-scoped, and refuses (404) when nothing is active rather than inventing a baseline.
+Traces stay evidence-only: the monitor reports drift, it never auto-updates the model.
+Pre-activation (trace-compare) and post-activation (drift) share one mismatch helper, so the two halves of the loop cannot disagree about what a mismatch is.
+(`services/traces/store.py`: `drift_report`; `services/api/actions.py`:
+`drift_report`)

-## 13. What does coverage mean — and what does it NOT mean?
+## 13. What does coverage mean, and what does it NOT mean?

-Covered means exactly one thing: a verified witness exercises that node or field — nothing else counts, and the endpoint says so in its own note.
+Covered means exactly one thing: a verified witness exercises that node or field, nothing else counts, and the endpoint says so in its own note.
 Node share is computed with the same localizer as the impact engine; field share counts affected rule fields cited by at least one witness case.
-What it does NOT mean: passing tests, exercised code paths, or a compliance percentage — uncovered blast radius is reported, not hidden, precisely because it marks where the next regression would ship from.
+What it does NOT mean: passing tests, exercised code paths, or a compliance percentage.
+Uncovered blast radius is reported, not hidden, precisely because it marks where the next regression would ship from.
 Treat low coverage as a work list, never as a grade to game. (`services/api/actions.py`: `coverage`)